-The remaining tax return preparers will be authorized to prepare returns and to represent a client before the IRS during an examination of any return that the tax return preparer prepared for the client as they are currently permitted under the limited practice provisions in section 10.7(viii) of Treasury Department Circular 230.
-The conduct of the tax return preparer in connection with the preparation of the return and any representation of the
+The remaining tax return preparers will be authorized to prepare returns and to represent a client before the IRS during an examination of any return that

 &lt;sup>10 Internal Revenue Service Return Preparer Review; December 2009; page 37.

 &lt;sup>11 See AICPA comment letter, "Chairman's Mark of a Bill to Prevent Identity Theft and Tax Refund Fraud," September 15, 2016, position on "Limitation on IRS's Authority to Require a PTIN," page 6.